tanakamasayuki/ESP32IRPulseCodec/SPEC_ITPS.md

 - `T_us` is mandatory and scales `seq` counts to actual time (us).
 - For ITPS, `T_us` is assumed **common within the frame array**.
 Missing or inconsistent values are not allowed.
 - `T_us` itself has no logical meaning; decode/encode should convert to real time for judgment.
-- Selection guideline (reference): RX quantization is typically 1–10us.
-For long AC waveforms, ~5us; for short remotes, near 1us.
+- Selection guideline (reference): recommend RX quantization around 1–20us; in most cases ~10us is accurate enough.
+For long AC waveforms, around 10us; for short remotes, around 1–5us.
 If a protocol defines a resolution (e.g., NEC TX), use that.
 Smaller `T_us` reduces error but increases data length; larger reduces length but increases error.
 Do not over-optimize for size.
 - Time range: use at least 32-bit unsigned for `abs(seq[i]) * T_us` and frame totals.
 Even with hundreds of ms to seconds per frame, `T_us≈5us` fits well in 32-bit.

 ### 2.2 Frame Boundaries and Gaps